-HC alternators are of brushless rotating field design, available up to 690 V, 50 Hz (1000 RPM, 6 pole and 1500 RPM, 4 pole) or 60 Hz (1200 RPM, 6 pole and 1800 RPM, 4 pole), and built to meet BS5000 Part 3 and international standards.
+S5 alternators are of brushless rotating field design, available up to 690 V, 50 Hz (1500 RPM, 4 pole) or 60 Hz (1800 RPM, 4 pole), and built to meet BS5000 Part 3 and international standards.

-HC alternators are available self-excited, where excitation power is from the main output windings, or separately-excited, where a permanent magnet generator (PMG) supplies excitation power.
+S5 alternators are available self-excited, where excitation power is from the main output windings or separately-excited, where a permanent magnet generator (PMG) supplies excitation power.